Starrky/Problems-checker/README.md

 python Main.py
 ```

-If everything runs fine then CMD should look more or less like this:
+If everything runs fine then CMD should look more or less like this(on top of eupdated Excel files of course):

 ![alt text](https://i.imgur.com/b4283Pb.png)